SOCAR commissions new well in Caspian Sea | News.az

 SOCAR commissions new well in Caspian Sea

+Azerbaijan’s state oil company SOCAR will additionally produce 4,380 tons of oil and 5.95 billion cubic meters of gas per year as it has commissioned a well in

-Azerbaijan’s state oil company SOCAR will additionally produce 62.05 million cubic meters of gas and 730 tons of condensate annually as it has commissioned a ne
+Azerbaijan’s state oil company SOCAR will additionally produce 4,380 tons of oil and 5.95 billion cubic meters of gas per year as it has commissioned a well in the Caspian Sea, SOCAR said in a message Jan.
+18.

+The well has been put into operation after a major overhaul at the Oil Rocks offshore field in the Azerbaijani sector of the Caspian Sea, Trend reports.

 News.Az